Skip to main content

 It must be explicitly stated: commercial "website builders" (Wix, Squarespace, Webflow) are anathema to Enterprise operations.

 While they attempt to simulate fast loading speeds, their core code is heavily obfuscated.
 They trap your corporate identity inside a proprietary, closed-loop ecosystem.
 You do not own the backend logic.
-You cannot surgically inject custom algorithms into the HTML header to satisfy the rigorous semantic dependencies of the Dark Funnel.
+You cannot surgically inject custom algorithms into the HTML header to satisfy the rigorous semantic dependencies of the Enterprise Procurement.

 If you are a European corporation generating millions in revenue, utilizing a drag-and-drop subscription tool to manage your digital perimeter is an indefensible forfeiture of Intellectual Property.